-In this case you should schedule out ten hours a week for studying.
-It may sound like a lot, but think about it: it’s the time equivalent of less than two days of school AND you have the option of being outside or sitting in a comfy chair in a cafe while you do it.
+In this case, you should schedule 10 hours a week for studying.
+It might sound like a lot, but think about it: it's the time equivalent of fewer than two days of school and you have the option of being outside or sitting in a comfy chair in a café as you do it.

 Whatever Your Goals, It's Not Too Late to Get Your Scores up to Speed!

 If you think you'll need more study time, you can also take the tests later in the fall.
-The SAT offers November and December test dates, and the ACT offers October and December test dates.
+The SAT offers both November and December test dates.
+The ACT offers October and December test dates.
 If you're considering these dates, check with the admissions offices of the colleges where you plan on applying to see how late they accept scores.

-Also remember: if you think you may need to be studying more or you don’t feel like you are getting anywhere with your current methods, it’s ok to change your plan.
+Also remember: if you think you should be studying more or don't feel like you are getting anywhere with your current methods, it's okay to change your plan.
 It can be critical to maintain flexibility in terms of study strategies if you want to see real improvement.
-Try to be honest with yourself about what you’re getting out of your time and whether you need to reevaluate your study habits and techniques.
+Try to be honest with yourself about what you're getting out of your time and whether you need to reevaluate your study habits and techniques.